imshuffling/imshuffling/README.md

 ### Hello I'm David 👋 A Front End Developer from London, UK.
 I work at [Access](https://www.weareaccess.co.uk/) as a Senior Front End Developer.
 For more information about me, check out [davidrich.es](https://davidrich.es)

-Outside of work, I love sport and can regularly be found playing hockey & cricket as well as occasionally attempting to swing a golf club.